How to Cut Back on Sugar Over the Summer Holidays

 Why are sugary snacks bad for children’s teeth?

+Another problem with sugary snacks and teeth is that sugar causes tooth decay.
 The more often it is consumed, the more sugar is used to fuel harmful bacteria that lurks in the mouth and attacks the teeth.
 This eventually leads to cavities.

 The daily recommendations for maximum sugar intake are five teaspoons for children aged four to six years old, rising to six teaspoons for children aged seven to 10, then seven for everyone over the age of 11.